geremiae/Algorithms/README.md

-# Algorithms
+# Personal Projects and Code References
-Various extra credit assignments or personal projects
+Various extra credit assignments, personal projects, and learning new languages